abpframework/abp/docs/en/framework/ui/mvc-razor-pages/javascript-api/message.md

 # ASP.NET Core MVC / Razor Pages UI: JavaScript Message API

 Message API is used to show nice looking messages to the user as a blocking dialog.
-Message API is an abstraction provided by the ABP Framework and implemented using the [SweetAlert](https://sweetalert.js.org/) library by default.
+Message API is an abstraction provided by the ABP and implemented using the [SweetAlert](https://sweetalert.js.org/) library by default.

 ## Quick Example